Swiss cabinet blocked Branson from heading finance regulator - paper

 As head of FINMA, he is responsible for helping Swiss banks to work with U.S. officials in a crackdown on wealthy Americans evading taxes.

-The U.S. Justice Department has received 106 requests from second-tier Swiss entities to participate in a U.S. settlement programme aimed at ending a long-running investigation of tax-dodging by Americans using Swiss bank accounts, a senior U.S. government official said on Saturday.
+The U.S. Justice Department has received 106 requests from second-tier Swiss entities to participate in a U.S. settlement program aimed at ending a long-running investigation of tax-dodging by Americans using Swiss bank accounts, a senior U.S. government official said on Saturday.